This set of VHDL Multiple Choice Questions & Answers (MCQs) focuses on “Generics”.

 a) Package declaration

-Explanation: Generics are general mechanism used to pass information to an instance of any entity and are declared in the entity itself.
+Explanation: Generics are a general mechanisms used to pass information to an instance of any entity and are declared in the entity itself.
 These are of constant type and are declared before port declarations.
 The declaration of generics is followed by the keyword GENERIC.

 2. Which of the following is correct declaration for a generic?